 2. create NAT rule to apply Masquerading on LAN to WAN traffic

-When there are multiple WAN interfaces, we can use SD-WAN policy routing to speicify primary gateway for LAN to WAN traffic.
+When there are multiple WAN interfaces, we can use SD-WAN policy routing to specify primary gateway for LAN to WAN traffic.

-Note: Primary/Backup gateway is removed from firewall rule in v18.0.
+Note: Primary/Backup gateway was removed from firewall rule in v18.0.

-Assume XG firewall has 2 WAN interfaces, Port2 and Port4, we need to specifiy Port2 as primary gateway for LAN to WAN traffic.
+Assume Sophos Firewall has 2 WAN interfaces, Port2 and Port4, we need to specify Port2 as primary gateway for LAN to WAN traffic.

-Go to XG webadmin > Routing > SD-WAN policy routing, add a new IPv4 SD-WAN policy route
+Go to webadmin > Routing > SD-WAN policy routing, add a new IPv4 SD-WAN policy route

-Detail of those gateways can be checked on XG webadmin > Routing > Gateways
+Detail of those gateways can be checked on webadmin > Routing > Gateways

-With above SD-WAN policy route is configured on XG firewall,
+With above SD-WAN policy route is configured on Sophos Firewall,

 To allow internal computers access remote VPN network, just create a LAN to VPN firewall